-In the process of butter to ghee conversion, if you use one pound of unsalted milk butter, you will get approximately 12 ounces of ghee clarified butter.
-It is a chemical change and that is why ghee to butter conversion is not possible.
+In butter to ghee conversion, if you use one pound of unsalted milk butter, you will get approximately 12 ounces of ghee clarified butter.
+It is a chemical change, so ghee-to-butter conversion is impossible.

 It takes 21.2 pounds of whole milk to produce one pound of butter full of milk fat.
-Alternatively, 1 kg of milk butter has 780-820 gm of pure ghee.
-It is the butter to ghee conversion ratio a ghee manufacturer uses.
+Alternatively, 1 kg of milk butter conversion creates 780-820 gm of pure ghee.
+It is the butter-to-ghee conversion ratio a ghee manufacturer uses.

 In-home, a thick bottom pan is used for making ghee.
 The whole process is done against slow heat.
 Once butter gets melted, it starts boiling.

-Water from butter gets evaporated, and milk solids, including lactose and casein, get deposited at the pan’s bottom.
+Water from butter evaporates, and milk solids, including lactose and casein, get deposited at the pan’s bottom.
 They are called ghee residues.
-During the butter boiling process, plenty of frothy foam is produced.
+Plenty of frothy foam is produced during the conversion of butter into ghee via the butter-boiling process.
 Finally, butterfat gets wholly separated in the boiling pot.
 It would help if you strained it from the ghee residues in a separate container.

 Butter to ghee conversion: the commercial processes

-Other than the homemade ghee-making process, four approaches are now applied globally for the butter to the ghee conversion process.
+Besides the homemade ghee-making process, four approaches are now applied globally for the butter to ghee conversion process.

 For large-scale batch-wise ghee making, these four processes are applied.